tidb-incubator/pingcap.github.io/content/download.md

     tidb-server
     ```

-4. If you would like to connect a MySQL client to TiDB
+4. If you would like to connect a MySQL client to TiDB:

     {{< copyable "shell-regular" >}}